 Practical tips and simple records

-- Note the change date, who made it and where you filed evidence.
+- Note the change date, who made the update, and where you filed supporting evidence (such as a trustee appointment deed).

-- Examples to record: new address, phone number update, a trustee stepping down.
+- Examples of changes to record: new trustee address, phone number update, a trustee stepping down (retiring), a new beneficiary being born, or the settlor’s death.

-- Keep a dated log so you can show what was changed and when.
+- Keep a dated log alongside the trust deed so you can show exactly what was changed and when — this is invaluable if HMRC ever queries the record.

 | Change | Where in the service | What to include |